 We process personal data about you when you interact with us, our websites, our apps or our services (including API services).
 This includes:

 We will aim to mark data fields as optional or mandatory when collecting personal data from you via forms.
 Note, in particular, that to create an account, engage in transactions, and where necessary, prove your identity, the provision of personal data is typically mandatory: if relevant data is not provided, then we will not be able to do these things and provide the services you expect.
-You do not have to provide a name when creating an account, but this may limit our ability to verify your identity later, for instance if you have forgotten your password and are trying to recover your account.

 We receive personal data from partners when they refer you to us (for example, we receive data about the service you used, and that referred you).
 We will receive confirmation from Yubico Cloud that you have successfully authenticated using a Yubikey registered with that service.
 Third parties may monitor the Web on our behalf, for example looking for stolen usernames and passwords.
 Our communications service provider may also enable us to learn more about your social media presence, in order for us to send you more personalised communications.
 We receive records of trades and transactions from other exchanges and trading platforms to help us monitor exchange rates and market performance.
 Finally, some authorities or other persons seeking access to information about users may provide information about the circumstances of their request, and about the individuals of interest.